collinarnett/protein_gan/README.md

 This repository attempts to implement "Generative Modeling for Protein Structures" by Namrata Anand and Po-Ssu Huang.

-The compressed dataset is located on my personal AWS, if anyone knows where I can host the dataset (23GB compressed / 98GB uncompressed) please contact me at collin@arnett.it
+The processed dataset is available on [Kaggle](https://www.kaggle.com/collinarnett/protein-maps)
 ```
 @incollection{NIPS2018_7978,
 title = {Generative modeling for protein structures},